The Difference Between 「ようだ」 and 「みたいだ」

 The meaning is almost the same.

-The main difference is style.
+The difference is formality and conversational tone.

-Cases where 「ようだ」 sounds better
+Examples where 「ようだ」 fits better

 調査の結果、この方法が最も効果的なようだ。